The language of learning

 The next step

-The official launch of Bilingualism Matters at UofSC will take place March 29, followed by the Bilingualism Matters Inaugural Conference on March 30.
-The conference will bring together national and international researchers who explore various aspects of bilingualism from preschool to adulthood.
-Presentations will provide research-based information designed for teachers, administrators and parents to explore best practices in bilingual settings.
-All educators are invited to register and attend.
+The official launch of Bilingualism Matters at UofSC took place March 29, followed by the Bilingualism Matters Inaugural Conference on March 30.
+The conference brought together national and international researchers who explored various aspects of bilingualism from preschool to adulthood.
+Presentations provided research-based information designed for teachers, administrators and parents to explore best practices in bilingual settings.

 Share this Story!
 Let friends in your social network know what you are reading about